Sign up for newsletter >>

 WOODMEN OF THE WORLD

-On these tree-shaped grave markers, you are likely to find a seal or a marking.
-Usually, the words Woodmen of the World or W.O.W. adorn a crest that is located on the top of the marker or is etched beneath a display of various woodworking tools such as axes or mauls.
+On these tree stump grave markers, you are likely to find a seal or a marking.
+Usually, the words Woodmen of the World or W.O.W. adorn a crest located atop these tomb stones, or is etched beneath a display of various woodworking tools such as axes or mauls.
 This symbolism is the marking of a fraternal order.

-Fraternal orders are notoriously characterized as selective, secretive, and nefarious, but historically the negative associations with these types of organizations are not as accurate a portrayal as Hollywood would have you believe.
-In fact, the spirit of the Woodmen of the World fraternal order still exists and the organization’s purpose might surprise you.
+Fraternal orders are notoriously characterized as selective, secretive, and nefarious, but historically the negative associations with these organizations are not as accurate a portrayal as Hollywood would have you believe.
+In fact, the spirit of the Woodmen of the World fraternal order still exists, and the organization’s purpose might surprise you.

-Today the organization operates in a different fashion.
-There are still more than 750,000 active members of the Modern Woodmen of America today and, on top of the fraternity’s philanthropic endeavors, the organization offers insurance, college scholarships, orphan benefits, and other assistance to its members and their families.
+Now, the organization operates in a different fashion.
+There are still more than 750,000 active members of the Modern Woodmen of America today, and on top of the fraternity’s philanthropic endeavors, the organization offers insurance, college scholarships, orphan benefits, and other assistance to the brotherhood and their families.

 "The objects of Woodcraft have always exemplified love, honor and remembrance, "said Executive Vice President Wayne Graham, the director of the Society's fraternal programs.
 "Fraternalists are concerned with helping others, promoting patriotism and civic responsibility, and providing financial protection for their families.”